ASoldo/k8s-proj/README.md

 ## Prerequisites

-- **Minikube**: Ensure Minikube is installed on your system.
+- **minikube**: Ensure Minikube is installed on your system.
 Minikube allows you to run Kubernetes locally.
 - **kubectl**: The Kubernetes command-line tool, kubectl, allows you to run commands against Kubernetes clusters.